meanna/Katamari/README.md

 # Katamari
-Implementation of Katamari game in Java
+Implementation of the Katamari game in Java (University group project)